ChrisWhealy/clock_time_get/README.md

     & npm i
     ```

-1. Run the WASM module
+1. Run the WASM module, and you should see output similar to the following:

     ```bash
     $ node server.js